 Anybody who’s stared at a screen for hours on end knows that the lights emitted by computers hurt your eyes.
 If you feel fatigued after a long gaming session—or even after a day’s work at the office—you probably heard about gaming glasses as the perfect solution.
-The glasses listed in this article all prevent the glare of computers, TVs and phones from shining too much continuous light into your eyes.
+The glasses listed in this article all prevent the glare of computers, TVs and phones from shining too much continuous light into your eyes, and we consider them to be the best gaming glasses available today.

 The “Blue Light” of a computer screen can cause headaches, eye strain, and general performance decrease in the eyes.
 The flickering blue light causes your eye muscles to contract in and out in an unnatural fashion.
 If you’ve ever noticed that gaming late into the night makes it hard to fall asleep, that’s because the blue light from your screen is tricking your eyes into thinking it is daytime.
 Some monitors are built to filter out blue light, but it’s impossible to fully omit this light from a screen.